Skip to content

 Hierarchy Rationale

-Wealth and banking are separate branches — no cross-branch inheritance.
-Compliance sits as a peer branch with read-only Permission Set Group grants, not through hierarchy, preventing unintended upward access paths.
-IT/CoE staff should use System Administrator profile (bypasses OWD) rather than hierarchy-based access.
+Wealth and banking are separate branches with no cross-branch inheritance.
+Compliance sits as a peer branch with read-only Permission Set Group grants, not through hierarchy, which prevents unintended upward access paths.
+IT/CoE staff should use the System Administrator profile (bypasses OWD) rather than hierarchy-based access.
+The split OWD approach on Financial Account prevents the edge case where a wealth advisor who owns a Person Account automatically gains access to every Financial Account child record regardless of division — Private OWD with record-type criteria-based sharing rules keeps Banking and Commercial Lending records out of wealth advisor visibility even when they own the parent.

 Artifact 4: Integration Architecture